Please refer to the section on Financial Aid for more information, or address specific questions to the Office of Financial Aid.

 Click on a link to be taken to the entry below.

 Although the primary responsibility for financing a university education lies with the student and his or her family, Southeastern University offers many financial aid resources to those who qualify.
 Student financial assistance at Southeastern University is provided to eligible students in the form of grants, scholarships, loans and student employment.
-Procedures to be followed in applying for student aid and counseling about federal and state programs are made available by the University’s Financial Aid Office.
+To apply for financial aid, students must submit an application for admission to Southeastern University and complete the Free Application for Federal STudent Aid (FAFSA) at fafsa.ed.gov.
+Detailed procedures are available online at seu.ed./financial or can be obtained by contacting the University’s Student Financial Services Office.

 The location of the university in central Florida provides students with many opportunities for part-time employment.
 The returns from such work, together with savings from summer employment and financial aid, enable many Southeastern students to work their way through college.

 Information regarding scholarships for Florida residents may be found at: www.FloridaStudentFinanicalAid.org.

 Statement of Educational Purpose/Certification Statement of Refunds and Default

 Students may not owe a refund on any federal grant or federal loan, nor be in default on any loan or have made satisfactory arrangements to repay any defaulted loan.
 Students must not have borrowed in excess of the Title IV loan limits at any institution.
 Students agree that they will use any money they receive under a Title IV loan, grant, or work-study program only for expenses related to their study at Southeastern University.
 Students are responsible for repaying any funds they receive which cannot reasonably attributed to meeting education expenses related to Southeastern University.
 Students must understand that the amount of any repayment is based on regulations published by the U.S. Department of Education.

 Satisfactory Academic Progress & Eligibility for Financial Assistance